Transportation in Mississauga: Future

-The Line 5 Eglinton is an underground light rail line under construction in both Mississauga and Toronto that will have a single station in Mississauga adjacent to the Mississauga Transitway's Renforth station.
+An extension of Line 5 Eglinton, an underground light rail line, is under construction in both Mississauga and Toronto that will have a single station in Mississauga adjacent to the Mississauga Transitway's Renforth station.
 Construction is expected to be completed circa 2030 or 2031, with a later extension to the proposed Pearson Regional Transit Centre to be built later.

 The proposed Downtown Mississauga Terminal and Transitway Connection is a "critical piece of transit infrastructure" that would serve the Hurontario LRT, the Mississauga Transitway, and Miway and GO Transit buses.

 Two bus rapid transit lines are proposed for the city, one operating along a 2 km segment of Lakeshore Road and the other a 48 km line along Dundas Street from Kipling station in Toronto to Highway 6 in Hamilton.